Gold Billion Group Holdings Ltd. (a.k.a: Sky Resort International Limited) Announces Appointment of International Marketing Director

-HONG KONG, CHINA / ACCESSWIRE / July 14, 2017 / Gold Billion Group Holdings Ltd. (OTCQB: GBGH) (the "Company" or "GBGH") is pleased to announce the appointment of Mr. Young Fook Ming as International Marketing Director for the Company.
+HONG KONG, CHINA / ACCESSWIRE / July 17, 2017 / Gold Billion Group Holdings Ltd. (OTCQB: GBGH) (the "Company" or "GBGH") is pleased to announce the appointment of Mr. Yong Fook Ming as International Marketing Director for the Company.

-Mr. Young Fook Ming is the new International Marketing Director of Gold Billion Group Holdings Ltd.With the addition of Mr. Young Fook Ming to the Company's team, their vast professional network will be leveraged upon to continue the business expansion across South East Asia, including the engagement of institutional and strategic investors, enhancing cross-border promotion of real estate developments, and the strengthening of distribution networks.
+Mr. Yong Fook Ming is the new International Marketing Director of Gold Billion Group Holdings Ltd.With the addition of Mr. Yong Fook Ming to the Company's team, their vast professional network will be leveraged upon to continue the business expansion across South East Asia, including the engagement of institutional and strategic investors, enhancing cross-border promotion of real estate developments, and the strengthening of distribution networks.

 Yong Fook Ming

-Mr. Young developed his career path by overseeing the operations of international marketing since his early twenties in Malaysia.
+Mr. Yong developed his career path by overseeing the operations of international marketing since his early twenties in Malaysia.

 Currently, Mr. Yong is playing a major role for Gold Billion Group Holdings Ltd. as International Marketing Director.